nus-cs2103-AY2223S1/tp/docs/team/changjy44.md

 * **Testing**:
   * Add extensive unit tests for commands, parser and model classes. ([PR #206](https://github.com/AY2223S1-CS2103T-W13-4/tp/pull/206))
-    * **Highlights**: As picocli was used for our parsing, all existing tests for commands and parsers were removed and have to be reimplemented from scratch.
-New testing infrastructure was also added to faciliate the tests.
+    * **Highlights**: As the picocli library was used for our parsing, all existing tests for commands and parsers were removed and had to be reimplemented from scratch.
+New testing infrastructure also had to be added to facilitate the tests.

 * **Documentation**: